 Ginsberg, Thermodynamics, and Lunch.Some comments recently by a friend of a friend of mine got my attention - he's fallen into the John Bedini fraud (overunity/perpetual motion nonsense).
 In one of my responses I pasted in the first law of thermodynamics, which we all know is "energy can neither be created nor destroyed".
 In short, perpetual motion is impossible, period.

 But that's not the point of this note.
-Along the way I ran across Ginsberg's Theorem:
+Along the way I ran across Ginsberg's Theorem: which restates the laws of thermodynamics in terms of game play:

-You can’t win. (restatement of First law of thermodynamics)
+(restatement of First Law of Thermodynamics)

-You can’t break even. (restatement of Second law of thermodynamics)
+- You can’t break even.

 And then there is Freeman's commentary on Ginsburg: